Crossed hands

 This gesture is often performed by players of the Albania national football team to celebrate a goal or at the end of a victorious game.
 It has also been used by some ethnic Albanians playing for other teams.

-The gesture which resembles the double-headed eagle on the Albanian flag, is also associated with Albanian ethnicity where Albanians call themselves as "Shqiptar" (son of eagle) and their country "Shqipëri" (land of eagles).

-In the 2018 FIFA World Cup, Kosovo-born Swiss players Xherdan Shaqiri and Granit Xhaka, both ethnic Albanians, performed the gesture in a match against Serbia and were subsequently fined by FIFA "for unsporting behaviour contrary to the principles of fair-play".
+In the 2018 FIFA World Cup, Swiss players of Kosovan descent Xherdan Shaqiri and Granit Xhaka and Swiss player Stephan Lichtsteiner, performed the gesture in a match against Serbia and were subsequently fined by FIFA "for unsporting behaviour contrary to the principles of fair-play".
+In a similar incident during the UEFA Euro 2024 Championship's Serbia–England match, Kosovar journalist Arlind Sadiku directed the gesture at Serbian fans while on a live broadcast; UEFA revoked Sadiku's Euro 2024 media accreditation pass several days later.

+During a traditional annual Montenegrin high-diving competition held in July 2025 at the iconic "Vezirov most" bridge in Podgorica, diver Shkëlzen Goqi was disqualified for making the Albanian double-headed eagle gesture before his dive.
+Popular Montenegrin media, such as Pobjeda, described the symbol as connected to the notion of a "Greater Albania" and labeled Goqi's act as a "provocation."

+During the Eurovision Song Contest 2018, Greek singer of Albanian descent Eleni Foureira made the Albanian patriotic eagle gesture in a photo with Albanian singer Eugent Bushpepa.
+The image went viral in Albania and Greece, being well received in the former but causing controversy in the latter.